Business Etiquette in Canada (25+ Secrets to help you excel)19 min read

 It’s crucial to your Canadian colleagues and business associates that they know who you are so they can help you if need be.
 Make sure that you say hi to everyone at your office.
 If you’re new and don’t know everyone, always let people know that you would like to meet them so they can tell you about themselves.

-You may also like: How to cite in a PowerPoint like a pro (tips and tricks)
+You may also like: How to save a PowerPoint as a video like a pro (Tips and Tricks)

 In Canada, it’s not polite to turn away from someone when they are talking – keep eye contact.
 In Canada, it’s okay if someone doesn’t say hi back because it’s not like America, and everyone isn’t open and friendly.
 You have to earn their respect by working hard.